TOTE is proud to bring the world’s first natural gas-powered containerships to an industry that dates back thousands of years.

 - Main and Auxiliary Engines manufactured by Doosan

-- Pivotal LNG, Inc., a wholly owned subsidiary of AGL Resources (NYSE: GAS), and WesPac Midstream LLC (WesPac) will supply LNG in Jacksonville, FL
+- Pivotal LNG, Inc., a part of Southern Company Gas, a wholly owned subsidiary of Southern Company (NYSE: SO), and WesPac Midstream LLC (WesPac) will supply LNG in Jacksonville, FL

 The Marlin-class earned the Next Generation Shipping Award at the 2013 Nor-Shipping Conference, making TOTE the first U.S. company to take home this prestigious award.